ZapDos7/java-interview-problems/README.md

     - [ ] [Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/)
     - [ ] [Find Median from Data Stream](https://leetcode.com/problems/find-median-from-data-stream/)
 - Multithreading & Concurrency
-    - [ ] Implement a thread-safe singleton class.
     - [ ] Write a program to demonstrate the use of synchronized blocks to achieve thread safety.
     - [ ] Implement a producer-consumer problem using wait() and notify() methods.
     - [ ] Java’s ExecutorService to execute a list of tasks concurrently.